ImagoXV/NanoASV/README.md

 Default parameters will filter for sequences with quality>8 1300bp<length<1700bp

 ## Chimera detection
-Chimera detection is performed with vsearch --uchime_denovo Is executed in parrallel (default --num-process = 6 )
+Chimera detection is performed with vsearch --uchime_denovo.
+Is executed in parrallel (default --num-process = 6 )

 ## Adapter trimming
 Porechop will trimm known adapters